vegaprotocol/vega/proto/doc/index.md

 <a name="vega.NodeSignatureKind"></a>

 ### NodeSignatureKind
-The kind of the signature created by a node
-eg: for a new asset whitelisting, withdrawal
+The kind of the signature created by a node, for example, whitelisting a new asset, withdrawal etc.

 | Name | Number | Description |
 | ---- | ------ | ----------- |